Our passion is liberating apps from the desktop

 What is the Cameyo Application for Google Cloud Platform?

 Cameyo is proud to partner with Google.
-Not only does Cameyo Cloud, our fully hosted service run on Google Cloud Platform (as well as Microsoft Azure), but we also partner with their Google Cloud, Chrome Enterprise and Google for Education teams.
+Not only does our fully-hosted Cameyo service run on Google Cloud, but we also partner with their Google Cloud, Chrome Enterprise, and Google Workspace teams.

 Do you offer a mobile app?

 We sure do.
 You can download the Cameyo Player from the Google Play Store or by clicking here.
 We plan to offer an app for Apple devices and will update the Cameyo community as soon as it is available.